HengzhunChen/tex2docx/README.md

 ### Headers

 Plain pandoc will not add section number for each header since they actually not appear in the latex file.
 Thus, we have to compute the section number for the headers in format "1.1.1 Header text".
 You can also change it to any other type of the headers.
 To achieve this, we introduce a stack to manage the serial numbers in different section levels.
-Then we can fix the text of the original header by appending the section numbers.
+Then we can fix the text of the original header by adding the section numbers.

 Besides, plain pandoc will not add the heading of the reference section.
 Thus we have to write a filter to add the heading of reference in format "References".